joshndala/PublicLibraryIndivProj/README.md

 <h2> **New Features** </h2>
 <h3>Feature 1- Book to TV Series Search</h3>
 Hollywood often gets inspiration from books, and users will be able to explore that.
 This feature will allow users to search for a book that they may have read or are interested in reading, and the results will show whether or not the book has become a TV show.
 Information includes the genre, average runtime, average rating, the date the show first premiered, and the description of the show.
+Google Books API was implemented.

+<h3>Feature 2- Book Description</h3>
+Before a user decides to check out a book, they have the opportunity to see the description of the book within the system.
+This way, they can find out if they could be interested in the storyline.
+TVMaze API was implemented.

+<h3>Feature 3 (minor)- Jokes</h3>
+Start the day with some humor!
+Every time a user logs in, a joke will appear at the top of the dashboard.
+The JokesAPI was implemented.

 <h2> How The GUI Works</h2>